snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 As the part of this Sprint, we developed the rider registration page with appropriate fields and created the ride schedules entry screen on the driver page.

 Working with team to develop Ride entry page, along with helping team in preparing midterm documentation

+Working with the team in preparing the midterm documentation and also we developed the driver registration page with the respective fields in it.